 individual bulk supplies.

-Water use data to ICRC
+Water use data provision to the ICRC

-The Licensee must provide the water use data collected under clause 2.3 of this schedule to ICRC annually.
+The Licensee must provide the water use data collected under clause 3.1 of this schedule to the ICRC annually.

 Water Services Association of Australia inter-agency comparisons

-The Licensee must provide all information reasonably required by WSAA to WSAA to assist with inter-agency comparisons.
+The Licensee must provide all information reasonably required by the Water Services Association of Australia (WSAA) to WSAA to assist with inter-agency comparisons.

 Fire fighting

-Agreement with ACT Fire Brigade
+Agreement with ACT Fire and Rescue

-The Licensee must develop and finalise an agreement with the ACT Fire Brigade which details water supply quantities required at set pressures for the fire fighting purposes of the Territory and the Licensee’s program for the maintenance of street hydrants.
+The Licensee must develop and finalise an agreement with the ACT Fire and Rescue which details water supply quantities required at set pressures for the fire fighting purposes of the Territory and the Licensee’s program for the maintenance of street hydrants.
 This agreement must:

 not be inconsistent with, or diminish, the Licensee's fire-fighting requirements specified in this licence or the relevant Technical Codes;